fulfly/drug-test/README.md

 python extract_excipients.py input.xlsx drug_excipients.csv
 ```

-The script reads the Excel file, removes unrelated text such as concentration
+The script reads the Excel file, locates excipient sections labelled as
+“Preservative,” “Inactives,” or “Inactive Ingredients,” removes unrelated text
-units and special characters, deduplicates the excipient names, and writes the
+such as concentration units and special characters, deduplicates the excipient
-result to `drug_excipients.csv`.
+names, and writes the result to `drug_excipients.csv`.

 The generated CSV has three columns: